India’s coronavirus vaccination drive is faltering just when the country needs it most

 The fire pushed back the ramping up of production by “a few months,” said a spokesman for Serum Institute in written responses to questions, commenting on the condition of anonymity to adhere to company policy.
 He did not cite previous curbs on exports of raw materials by the United States as a factor affecting the production of the AstraZeneca vaccine, something Poonawalla implied in a tweet last month.
 The company now says it will start manufacturing 100 million such doses a month in July.

-Serum Institute and Bharat Biotech, the maker of a locally developed vaccine called Covaxin, were probably “too optimistic,” said K.V.
+Serum Institute and Bharat Biotech, the maker of a locally developed vaccine called Covaxin, were probably too confident, said K.V.
 Balasubramaniam, the former chief executive of another Indian vaccine maker.
 “There would be a tendency for these companies to exaggerate their capabilities.”

 Meanwhile, the Indian government displayed little urgency about buying large amounts of vaccines in advance, unlike governments in the United States and Europe.